fzi-forschungszentrum-informatik/robot_folders/_sources/usage.rst.txt

 ros`` or ``fzirob make colcon``.
 When using ``fzirob make`` you don't have to worry about the particular build command at all.

+When building a colcon workspace, you can pass arguments to colcon using the ``--colcon-args`` option.
+For example to selectivly build a package called ``foobar`` and install it using symlinks you can call ``fzirob make --colcon-args --packages-select foobar --symlink-install``.

 Default options for building environments such as the builder for catkin workspaces or cmake arguments for a colcon workspace can be set in the :ref:`configuration:Configuration`.